suborbital/docs/website/docs/quickstart.md

 ## Connect your application

-Now that you've set up SE2 and created your first extension, you can use [SE2's APIs](./how-to/using-api.md) to start integrating extensions into your application!
+Now that you've set up SE2 and created your first extension, you can use SE2's APIs from either [Go](./how-to/se2-go.md) or [JavaScript/TypeScript](./how-to/se2-js.md) to start integrating extensions into your application!